NYC Mayor Eric Adams indicted following a federal investigation, sources say

 The move comes on the heels of several investigations involving the mayor and members of his administration.

-The various investigations have been playing out over the course of months, starting in November 2023, and heated up with a flurry of subpoenas in recent weeks.
+The various probes have been playing out over the course of months, starting in November 2023, and heated up with a flurry of subpoenas in recent weeks.

 Adams has said he and his officials are cooperating